shawnsong/kubernetes-handbook/README.md

 Kubelet is an agent that required on each worker node.
 It works as a daemon that guarantees that containers are running inside pods.
 It is similar to `systemd` in Linux.
 Kubelet only 'monitors' containers started by Kubelet.
 User started containers are not monitored.

 Please refer [setup-kubelet](kubelet/setup-kubelet.md) to setup Kubelet on worker nodes.

+### 9.2 Setup Docker

+### 9.3 Setup Flannel
+We have setup flannel on master nodes already.
+The same operations should be performed on worker nodes as well.

+### 9.4 Setup Kube Proxy

 ## 10. Wrap Up
 ### 10.1 Enable Firewall on Master Nodes